How to: Create and Run a Unit Test

 This example is based on the topic Walkthrough: Creating and Running Unit Tests.

-The following figure shows the Create Unit Tests dialog box, which appears when you right-click in a code file that contains methods and then click Create Unit Tests.
+The following figure shows the Create Unit Tests dialog box.
+It appears when you right-click in a code file that contains methods and then click Create Unit Tests.
 Unit tests are generated for all the methods that you select in the Types list of the dialog box.

 The following figure shows that in this example, unit tests will be generated for the Credit and Debit methods.

-After you have generated your unit tests, a code file is created and there are changes made in your solution explorer.
+After you have generated your unit tests, a code file is created and changes are shown in your solution explorer.

 The following figure shows the results of creating the unit tests.